 9 of the most memorable moments from the television series Only Fools and Horses

 Only Fools and Horses: The Musical is currently entertaining audiences at Theatre Royal Haymarket in 2019.
 Take a trip down memory lane as we take a look at some unmissable moments from the smash-hit 1980s series: Only Fools and Horses.
+Why not take our Only Fools and Horses quiz and test your knowledge on the hit musical?

 Best bits of Only Fools and Horses